Skip to content

 Putting it all together

 You are an expert B2B copywriter specializing in SaaS products.
 Context: We sell a project management tool for remote teams.
 Our target audience is engineering managers at companies with 50-200 employees.
 Our tone is professional but approachable.
 Task: Write 3 LinkedIn ad variations (headline + description + CTA) promoting our free trial.
 Format: For each ad, provide: Headline (under 70 chars), Description (under 150 chars), CTA button text.
-Constraints: Don't use words like "revolutionary" or "game-changing."
+Constraints: Don't use words like "powerful" or "transformative."
 Focus on specific pain points (async communication, timezone management, sprint planning).
 Each ad should take a different angle.

 Next steps